By Bianca Alexander

 A breast.
 Surgeon.

 Everyone knows a breast surgeon has a single tool in his tool kit.
 A scalpel.
-To a tradesman who has only one magic weapon, a hammer, everything looks like a nail.
+For a tradesman who has only one magic weapon – a hammer – everything looks like a nail.

 Statistics was never my favorite subject in college, but to me it seemed rather unscientific to assume that the other 50% of my calcifications were cancerous and needed to be removed just because the initial sample proved benign.
 It also seemed odd that the only way to handle the ambiguity with my grey cells was to cut them out.
 There had to be another option, but if there was, my doctors weren’t sharing it with me.
 So I prayed for guidance.
 And meditated on it.
 Michael did, too.
 During one of his meditations, he thought of an old friend he’d worked with years ago—a naturopathic doctor and his wife, Ian and Kelly Kennedy.
 Apparently, they were quite the healing duo.
 For years, they’ve used a holistic modality called European Biological Medicine to help patients with degenerative diseases from cancer to autism.
 They were often the last resort after traditional doctors were stumped by undiagnosed symptoms or simply gave up hope.
 My grey cells fit their patient profile.